robkavanagh/maser/README.md

 ```

 # Acknowledging use of the code
-We kindly ask that publications which make use of the MASER code acknowledge the following work: [Kavanagh & Vedantham (2023)]().
+We kindly ask that publications which make use of the MASER code cite [Kavanagh & Vedantham (2023)]().